seanorourke7/Project-one-full-template/README.md

 ### Imagery

-I've used a selection of coyright free images from www.pexels.com.
+All images used are copyright free images from www.pexels.com.
 They show a range of subjects to show off the photographers skillset.
 Weddings, corporate events, music events and drone images.

 ### Wireframes

 I drew out the wireframes with pen and paper and then worked from that template into the site.
+The structure changed slightly as I went through the process of developing it but it still maintained the basic idea of the original layout.

+assets/images/readme/wireframe-homepage.png
+assets/images/readme/wireframe-gallery.png
+assets/images/readme/wireframe-contact.png

 ## Features

-This site contains a home page with some information about the photographer and reviews of his work, a gallery page that shows a selection of his work and a contact page that captures a name, email and message.
+This site contains a home page with some information about the photographer and reviews of his work.

+assets/images/readme/home-desktop.png
+assets/images/readme/home-mobile.png

+A gallery page that shows a selection of his work.

+assets/images/readme/gallerydesktop1.png
+assets/images/readme/gallery-mobile.png

+A contact page that captures a name, email and message.

+assets/images/readme/contactdesktop1.png
+assets/images/readme/contact-mobile.png

+And a thank you message that auto refreshes to the homepage.

+assets/images/readme/thankyou-desktop1.png
+assets/images/readme/thankyou-mobile.png

 ### General features on each page

 There is a header that is consitant across all pages.
 It contains a link to each page , Home , Gallery, and About.
 The header also contains the logo which will also link back to the home page.

+assets/images/readme/header.png

 The footer is consistant across all pages and links to the social media accounts.

-I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.
+assets/images/readme/footer.png

 ### Future Implementations